 The right time is and remains an individual matter

-Preferred time to contact candidates
+Preferred time for contacting candidates

-Mr Daniel Fertl, Head of Research at Senator HR Management GmbH confirms that it should be clarified with each candidate individually when and how contact should be made:
+Mr. Daniel Fertl, Head of Research at Senator HR Management GmbH, confirms that it should be clarified with each candidate individually when and how contact should be made:

 About the author

-Dr Armin Betz
+Dr. Armin Betz

-In 1994 he decided to become self-employed and founded a personnel consultancy in Munich, where he has been driving development and expansion for over 20 years.
-As managing director, his industry focus is naturally on the automotive world as well as mechanical and plant engineering.
+In 1994, he decided to become self-employed and founded a personnel consultancy in Munich, where he has been driving development and expansion for over 20 years.
+As Managing Director, his industry focus is naturally on the automotive world as well as mechanical and plant engineering.

 These are scientifically derived and presented in the book "Eignungsdiagnostik im Praxiseinsatz".